Advertisement

 Section 232 (steel)+25%+25%+25%

-IEEPA gone, but Section 122 restores much of the prior tariff burden — temporarily and subject to litigation.
+IEEPA gone, but Section 122 at 15% actually exceeds the prior IEEPA burden for many goods — temporarily and subject to litigation.

 Goods with Section 232 or Section 301 duties

-Effective total rate becomes: MFN base + 232/301 + new 10% Section 122 surcharge.
-For steel, this restores roughly the same burden as before the ruling, at least for the 150-day window.
+Effective total rate becomes: MFN base + 232/301 + new 15% Section 122 surcharge.
+For steel, this actually exceeds the pre-ruling burden, at least for the 150-day window.
+Treasury Secretary Bessent expects "virtually unchanged tariff revenue in 2026" as a result.

 Goods without any special tariffs (MFN only)

-The new 10% functions like a temporary across-the-board surcharge on top of MFN — significantly raising landed costs on goods that previously paid only the base tariff.
+The new 15% functions like a temporary across-the-board surcharge on top of MFN — significantly raising landed costs on goods that previously paid only the base tariff, potentially more than the old IEEPA rate did.

 7. Why This Matters for Separation of Powers